partach/ha_revpi/docs/templates.md

 | `filter_alarm` | input | bool | No | Binary Sensor | Filter differential pressure alarm |
 | `frost_alarm` | input | bool | No | Binary Sensor | Frost protection alarm |

-The Climate entity supports HVAC modes OFF, HEAT, and AUTO (when PID is enabled).
+The Climate entity supports HVAC modes OFF, COOL, HEAT, and AUTO (when PID is enabled).
 The `hvac_action` is derived from fan status and valve position.

 ### Fan